QGEP/docs/en/user-guide/How-To/index.rst

 4. Enter a description in the hydr_geometry - Feature Attributes window.
 This name is also the name of the table in MikeUrban.

-5. Before you can create a hydr: geom_relation, the new record hydro_geometry must be saved: -> click OK
+5. Before you can create a hydr: geom_relation, the new record hydr_geometry must be saved: -> click OK

 6. Go back to the hydr_geometry you just created with the button **switch to form view** in the field fk_hydr_geometry .